Kelsey-Shanks/Calorie-Tracker-App/README.md

 Sum Service

   This service is a controller provided at on online URL that takes an array of numbers and sends back the sum.
+(URL WILL BE REMOVED SOON, SO LOCAL FILE SAVED FOR SERVICE)
   The "Home" page, "Meal History" page, and "Exercise History" page all use this service to provide the calorie summaries.
-  As this service is provided online, there is not a folder with this service.
+  More information on how my application uses this service will be found in the README in the sum_service folder.